Lakr233/Lakr233/README.md

 I'm a random guy on the internet.
 Currently developing apps for mobile platform.

+> Imo, you do the open source, you let it go.

 <a href="https://endsoftwarepatents.org/innovating-without-patents"><img style="height: 45px;" src="https://static.fsf.org/nosvn/esp/logos/patent-free.svg"></a>

 ## 💬 Worked language for me